sazonenka/katana/README.md

 ## Overview

-**Katana** is a web-based editor for constraint configs, formerly stored in XML files.
+**katana** is a web-based editor for constraint configs, formerly stored in XML files.

 ## Tools